kinfei/antd-boilerplate/README.md

 # antd-boilerplate

-Boilerplate for using antd pro dashboard
+Boilerplate for using antd pro dashboard with light / dark mode switch

 [Link to Demo](https://fir-boilerplate-f7d84.web.app/)